ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 }
 ```

-##### WithUserId

-- The user identifier value you want to register the device in the push service instance.
+Where `WithUserId` is the user identifier value you want to register the device in the push service instance.

->**Note**: If userId is provided the client secret value must be provided during initialization.
+>**Note**: If userId is provided, the client secret value must be provided during initialization.

 ### Unregistering the Device from Push Notifications

-Use the following code snippets to unregister the device from push notification service instance
+Use the following code snippets to unregister the device from Push Notification service instance:

 ```